Chapter 14:

 Part 2

 Upon reaching the front of Landon middle school, several adults, clearly teachers, were seen consoling a group of crying and frightened children.
 “Hey, who are you?!
 Back up!”
-One attempted to halt Vergil’s approach.
+One attempted to halt Vergil’s approach!

 “Was she k-k-kidnapped?!”

 (…Fuck.)
 Finally caught up, and having to bear witness to his friend drowning in despair, Harper’s heart shook unlike ever before.
 “How did she just get picked up?!
-What were you all doing?!”
+What the fuck were you all doing?!”
 While screaming, he lightly scanned the teacher’s mind.

 Wanting to avoid suspicion, Harper pressed on with questioning.
 “Well, who saw it happen?!
 Did they tell you guys what they looked like?!”